Trump-backed Senate candidate loses custody battle in court - NewsBreak

 Snell's lawyer, Jen Gilliland Vanasdale, said Snell “is grateful that justice prevailed.”
 Parnell's campaign had no immediate comment.

 Testifying under oath on Nov.
-8, , saying he had never choked her or pinned her down, and never struck one of their children in a fit of rage.
+8, Parnell denied Snell's allegations, saying he had never choked her or pinned her down, and never struck one of their children in a fit of rage.

 Snell and Parnell have been living apart for at least three years, but have split custody of their children evenly.

-Parnell’s history with his wife in the Republican primary campaign, days after over several other rivals.
+Parnell’s history with his wife became a subject in the Republican primary campaign, days after Trump endorsed Parnell over several other rivals.

 Follow Marc Levy on Twitter at https://twitter.com/timelywriter.